Cecilia Lindqvist© Cecilia Lindqvist

 4. Fairy Falls and Bridal Veil Falls

 The two waterfalls are at their best during or shortly after some heavy rainfall.
-While Fairy Falls drops straight into the sea, Bridal Veil covers a huge part of the rock to create this veil effect and amaze those that were brave enough to take a cruise in the rain.
+While Fairy Falls drops straight into the sea, Bridal Veil Falls covers a huge part of the rock to create this veil effect and amaze those who were brave enough to take a cruise in the rain.
 Don’t worry, the crew hands out rain poncho if needed!

 Jocelyn Kinghorn on Flickr© Jocelyn Kinghorn on Flickr